SeleniumHQ/www.seleniumhq.org/src/main/rst/00_Note_to-the-reader.rst

 *We are currently updating this document for the Selenium 2.0 release.*  This means we are currently writing and editing new material, and revising old material.
 While reading, you may experience typos or other minor errors.
 If so, please be patient with us.
-Rather than witholding information until it's finally complete, we are frequently checking-in new writing and revisions as we go.
+Rather than withholding information until it's finally complete, we are frequently checking-in new writing and revisions as we go.
 Still, we do check our facts first and are confident the info we've submitted is accurate and useful.
 Still, if you find an error, particularly in one of our code examples, please let us know.
 You can send an email directly to the Selenium Developers forum